 Data conversions.
 Should we have 1 base format (convert to it whatever comes in) or keep as submitted?..
 Or ease the interchange between formats because providers will not necessarily want to change their own formats.

+Key words not to forget: data dictionary, data mining

 [DF] Integral cross sections versus differential cross sections